Live! Tonight! Sold Out!!: Content

 The "Aneurysm" edit, which features the Paradiso and Hollywood Rock versions of the song, was used as a music video for promotion of Live!
 Tonight!
 Sold Out!! in 1994, but also for promotion of the band's 1996 live compilation, From the Muddy Banks of the Wishkah.
-Although it was actually a different version of the song that appeared on the From the Muddy Banks of the Wishkah album that was recorded at Del Mar Fairgrounds in Del Mar, California on December 28, 1991.
+Although it was actually a different version of the song that appeared on the From the Muddy Banks of the Wishkah album that was recorded at Del Mar Fairgrounds in Del Mar, California, on December 28, 1991.

-In 2002, an unsent letter to "Kevin & co" was published in Cobain's Journals, which contained numerous requests for changes to the film, none of which appear in the final version.
-Among Cobain's instructions were the inclusion of the song "Sifting," from the band's show at Rhino Records in Los Angeles, California on June 23, 1989, and "Molly's Lips," from their appearance at the 1991 Reading Festival on August 23, 1991.
+In 2002, an unsent letter to "Kevin & co" was published in Cobain's Journals, which contained numerous requests for changes to an earlier cut of the film, none of which appear in the final version.
+Among Cobain's instructions were the inclusion of the song "Sifting", from the band's show at Rhino Records in Los Angeles on June 23, 1989, and "Molly's Lips", from their appearance at the 1991 Reading Festival on August 23, 1991.

 Reception

-Allmusic's Greg Prato wrote that the film showed "how great the trio could be on stage," and offered "great insight into the group, just as they were hitting it big."
+Allmusic's Greg Prato wrote that the film showed "how great the trio could be on stage", and offered "great insight into the group, just as they were hitting it big."
 Charles Aaron of Spin wrote that it captured "the dizzying silliness of the times, as well as Nirvana's fractious magnetism."
-According to Noah Davis of PopMatters, the film showed that despite the band's "position as world beaters," they were rarely serious, and "never played along" to the traditional rules of fame.
+According to Noah Davis of PopMatters, the film showed that despite the band's "position as world beaters", they were rarely serious, and "never played along" to the traditional rules of fame.
 Dan Martin of the NME wrote that it showed "Nirvana as they should have been experienced: a raw, visceral, devastatingly sexy way of life."